WTC-Bat/ft_lsR/README.md

 -	To have the output match macos 'ls', and extra ' ' char should be padded onto the member in question.
 Comapre outputs for more.

+-	Seems to be a problem with 'perms' on certain files.
+	(Tested on '.git' directory)
+	-	'ft_ls2' doesn't have this problem ???
+		(Maybe try fix padding in 'ft_ls2')